Roter Text Pop-Up Ausstellung auf gelben Hintergrund

 This special form of temporary exhibition gives both large and small projects the opportunity to share their results with our visitors.
 Always new, always flexible and never boring.
 Be part of this unique exhibition format and discover the diversity of our pop-up exhibitions.

-A special focus of the project was on sustainability and upcycling.
+A special focus was placed on sustainability and upcycling.
 In addition to specified technical components, the students worked with a limited budget and specifically used materials that would otherwise not have been reused.
-This resulted in functional prototypes that combine technology, design, and responsible use of resources.

 To mark the United Nations International Year of Quantum Science and Technology, the ct.qmat – Complexity and Topology in Quantum Matter Cluster of Excellence at the Universities of Würzburg and Dresden presented the travelling exhibition RETHINKING PHYSICS.